cloudfoundry/diego-design-notes/api/tasks.md

 ## Describing Tasks

-When submitting a Task you must construct and `POST` a valid `TaskCreateRequest`.
-The [API reference](create_tasks.md) includes the details of the request.
+When submitting a Task you `POST` a valid `TaskCreateRequest`.
+The [API reference](api_tasks.md) includes the details of the request.
 Here we simply describe what goes into a `TaskCreateRequest`:

 ```
 {